Tinystep1/cmfive-docs/_tutorials/anatomy_module/creatingItemAction.md

 }
 ```
 Let's continue by focussing on the GET method. <br />
 Here we need to create the form for adding new item data.
-For this we will be creating an array of input fields and sending them to multiColForm function from the Html class.
+For this we will be creating an array of input fields and sending them to multiColForm function from the HTML class.
 ```php
 function edit_GET(Web $w) {